rozab/crimsonskies2blend/README.md

 ## What is this?

 These scripts can help you extract assets from the PC game Crimson Skies (2000).
 They use [tobywf's mech3ax](https://github.com/TerranMechworks/mech3ax) to extract useful data from proprietary `.zbd` files, and then assemble these into `.blend` files which you can use in your own projects.
+They are mostly based on his work.

 ![Exported Devastator model shown in Blender](devastator.jpg)